 Providing the tools, resources and staff necessary to support the dynamically evolving Stanford Law program, the Robert Crown Law Library also houses a newly renovated reading room-a comfortable place to study and collaborate.

-Stanford University added much needed graduate student housing this year with completion of the first phase of construction of this high-end apartment complex, the Munger Graduate Residence.
+Stanford University added much needed graduate student housing with completion of the first phase of construction of this high-end apartment complex, the Munger Graduate Residence.
 Made possible with a generous gift from Charles and Nancy Munger (BA '45), the Residence will be a model for interdisciplinary living and learning for law and graduate students from across Stanford University.

 The William H. Neukom Building, a new academic building which opened in 2011, strengthens the law school community and overall campus integration by fostering the interdisciplinary collaboration essential to a rich educational experience.
 Prominently situated south of the existing law school complex, this 65,000-square-foot building creates a new focal point along the route that connects the campus's residential and academic precincts and provides much-needed clinic, seminar, meeting, and office space.

 Crown Quadrangle is a two-building complex which houses the Robert Crown Law Library, classrooms in F.I.R.
 Hall (gift of Frederick I. Richman), a moot courtroom, administrative offices, meeting rooms for student organizations, and a student lounge and cafe, among other resources.